michmech/plausibility/README.md

 ...
 ```

 The linearization type of `Kind` needs something similar.
 One complication, however, is the fact that most kinds can be plausibly modified for more than one property.
 For example, *fish* can plausibly be modified for *taste*, *price* and *freshness*.
 So, in the linearization type of `Kind`, we will have a property called `modifiability` and it will be a table from `Prop` to `Plausibility`.
-The table will tell us whether it is or isn't plausible to modify the kind for a given property.
+Let' call it *the modifiability table*.
+It tells us whether it is or isn't plausible to modify the kind for a given property.

 ```
 -- cat Kind;